Shorthanded Michigan basketball gets biggest win of the season, at Rutgers, 58-45

 MICHIGAN FOOTBALL EARLY SPRING THOUGHTS:Blake Corum timeline, new 'unicorn' defensive back

-It gave Michigan an eight point lead early in the second half, forced a Rutgers timeout and felt like the moment Michigan fully believed it could pull off its most important test of the year.
+It gave Michigan an eight-point lead early in the second half, forced a Rutgers timeout and felt like the moment the Wolverines fully believed they could pull off their most important win of the year.

 And Juwan Howard's club did just that.

-Down their second leading scorer in Howard, with their backs against the wall desperate for a signature win to keep their NCAA Tournament hopes alive, the Wolverines put their best defensive performance together of the season and rode their two healthy stars in Dickinson and Kobe Bufkin as well as freshman Dug McDaniel to overcome a horrific start and pick up a critical road win, 58-43, over Rutgers at Jersey Mikes Arena.
+Down their second leading scorer in Howard, with their backs against the wall desperate for a signature win to keep their NCAA tournament hopes alive, the Wolverines put their best defensive performance together of the season and overcame a horrific start to pick up a critical road win, 58-43, over Rutgers on Thursday at Jersey Mikes Arena.

 Making timely plays

-The aforementioned Dickinson long ball put Michigan up 36-28, before Rutgers got a 3-pointer by Cam Spencer and layup by Omouryi to get within three.
-Dickinson and Omouryi exchanged another pair of buckets before McDaniel sandwiched a pair of buckets around a Paul Mulcahy And-1 layup to put U-M up four, 42-38.
+The Dickinson long ball put U-M up, 36-28, before Rutgers got a 3-pointer by Spencer and layup by Omoruyi to get within three.
+Dickinson and Omoruyi exchanged another pair of buckets before McDaniel sandwiched a pair of buckets around a Paul Mulcahy And-1 layup to put U-M up four, 42-38.

 It would never get closer than that.

-After Spencer got a floater to fall to stop the run, McDaniel came up with a steal on a McConnell pass and made a jumper to go up 48-40 − Michigan out-scored Rutgers 17-3 on points off turnovers.
+After Spencer got a floater to fall to stop the run, McDaniel came up with a steal on a McConnell pass, onoe of his career-high five on the night, and made a jumper to go up 48-40.
+U-M won the battle of turnovers 13-10 and capitalized, out-scoring Rutgers 17-3 on miscues.

 From there, the Wolverines used their suffocating defense to close the game.
-Rutgers went 4-for-17 from the floor over the final 13:10 of the game.
-The Scarlett Knights, who scored 13 points in the first six minutes, scored only 32 over the final 34 minutes.
+Rutgers went 4-for-17 from the floor over the final 13:10 e and scored only 32 points over the final 34 minutes after scoringg 13 points in the first six.

 First half of runs

-However Scarlett Knights subbed out their star center Omouryi and the Wolverines countered by getting the ball down low to Dickinson.
+However the Scarlett Knights subbed out their star center Omoruyi and the Wolverines countered by getting the ball down low to Dickinson.
 He hit a turn-around left-handed hook on one possession, before he threw down a slam after a pick-and-roll with Bufkin.

-Bufkin hit a corner 3-pointer on the next possession before he turned the corner for a left-handed layup, U-M's fourth consecutive made field goal to go on a 9-0 run and get within 13-12.
+Bufkin hit a corner 3-pointer on the next possession before he turned the corner for a left-handed layup, U-M's fourth consecutive made field goal to complete a 9-0 run and get within 13-12.

-Rutgers countered with a 6-0 run of its own when Michigan went more than three minutes without a point, but didn't fully capitalize, going just 1-for-4 from the free throw line on two trips during that stretch.
-It was a story of the first half for Steve Pikiell's team, which went 3-for-11 from the charity stripe in the first 20 minutes.
+Rutgers countered with a 6-0 run of its own when Michigan went more than three minutes without a point, but didn't fully capitalize, going just 1-for-4 from the free-throw line on two trips during that stretch.
+It was a story of the night for Steve Pikiell's team, which went 3-for-11 from the charity stripe in the first 20 minutes (and hit just 2 of 5 attempts in the second half).

 Jace Howard knocked down a corner 3 to end the Knights' run, then after an Omoruyi put back dunk the Wolverines made a push.